MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Limitations
 - There's currently no end-user notification on blocks, either from the client or the browser.
-- Admins aren't allowed to configure their own Internet traffic acquisition profiles for the client.
+- Admins aren't able to configure their own Internet traffic acquisition profiles for the client.
-    - The client traffic acquisition policy includes TCP ports 80/443 for all valid FQDNs only.
+    - The client traffic acquisition policy includes TCP ports 80/443.
-    - There's no support for UDP, no L3/4 filtering support, and standard ports are assumed for HTTP/S traffic.
+- Currently assuming standard ports for HTTP/S traffic.
-- Only FQDN-based filtering is currently supported.
-URL based filtering isn't yet supported.
+- There's no support for UDP acquisition/handling.
+- No support for L3/4 filtering.
-- "Remote Network" or "Branch" connectivity scenarios aren't supported.
+- "Remote Network" or "Branch" connectivity scenarios aren't supported (it is in EAP).
-- Users aren't allowed to block access to all websites by default.
-- Internet Access Limitations for Public Preview
-- No end user notifications.
-- No admin configurable traffic acquisition profile.
-- Traffic acquisition profile only acquires HTTP/S TCP over ports 80/443 via FQDN.
-In other words, no IP-based acquisition.
-- Assume standard ports 80/443.
 - No captive portal support.
-- No support for UDP traffic acquisition / handling (including QUIC).
-- No "remote network" / "branch" connectivity model.
-- No support for L3/4 filtering.
 - No TLS termination (it is in EAP).
 - No URL filtering or URL categorization.